Ashton-Tate: Ashton-Tate: IPO and dBASE III (1983–1985)

 By the end of January 1983, the company was profitable.
 In February 1983 the company released dBASE II RunTime, which allowed developers to write dBASE applications and then distribute them to customers without them needing to purchase the "full" version of dBASE.
 The growth in revenue was matched by a growth in employees.
 The company hired its first Human Resources manager, put together its first benefits package, and moved headquarters to 10150 West Jefferson Boulevard in Culver City.

 In May 1983 Cole changed the name of the SPI holding company to be Ashton Tate, which put the company in the position of having a mail order company "Discount Software" and "Software Distributors" as subsidiaries.
 The newly renamed holding company promptly sold Discount Software and Software Distributors.
 Cole negotiated an agreement with Wayne Ratliff in which Ratliff exchanged his future royalty stream on dBASE into equity in Ashton Tate, thereby significantly increasing the profitability of the company.
+These maneuvers gave the newly renamed company a long enough history to allow it to IPO to the NASDAQ.

 Cole also took steps to control its technology by creating an in-house development organization (headed by Harvey Jean, formerly of JPL, as VP engineering), and to diversify by funding two outside development teams: Forefront Corporation (the developer of the product that would later be named "Framework") and Queue Associates.
 That Spring, Ashton Tate released Friday!.
+The Friday product was released as a Runtime application running on dBASE, which made it run more slowly than it would have if released in a compiled version.
+Friday was very easy to use and satisfied a strong demand for a simple-to-use file manager.
+The development group refused to make updates to the Friday product and to release a fast-running version, so the product lost momentum, wasting a strategic opportunity.
 By the time of the November 1983 IPO, the company had grown to 228 employees.
 The IPO raised $14 million.
 When the fiscal year ended in January 1984, revenues had more than doubled to $43 million and net income had jumped from $1.1 million (fiscal 1983) to $5.3 million.